cosmos/interchain-security/TESTING.md

 // that goes into more detail and describes the scenario.
 ```

-Then, run `make docs-test` to update the test documentation.
+Then, run `make build-testing-docs` to update the test documentation.

 ## Model-Based Tests (MBT)